sns-sdks/python-youtube/docs/docs/index.md

 !!! tip "Tips"

-    This library only have `DATA API`, Not contains `Analytics and Reporting APIs` and `Live Streaming API`.
+    This library only supports `DATA API`, It does not support `Analytics and Reporting APIs` and `Live Streaming API`.